Medical-Fitness Technician

 - Since BMI is based solely on Height & Weight measurements, and not on body composition (percent body fat, %BF) which is the true predictor of health risk for chronic disease, BMI's are only valid for 75% of the adult population.

-- Waist:Height Ratios greater than 0.5 usually validates the weight-related health risks based on the BMI, because it indicates the excess weight is probably due to excess fat rather than muscle.
+- Waist:Height Ratios greater than 0.5 usually validates the weight-related health risks based on BMI, because it indicates the excess weight is probably due to excess fat rather than muscle.

 - Excess abdominal fat (WHR > 0.5) is an independent risk factor for chronic disease.

-- About 15% of invalid BMI's indicate a LOW health risk when in fact excess fat weight is "hidden," because the person has an inadequate amount of muscle weight.
+- About 15% of invalid BMI's indicate a LOW health risk when in reality excess fat weight is "hidden," because the person has an inadequate amount of muscle weight.
 This condition is known as "skinny-fat," which has an increased risk of chronic disease.

 - About 10% of invalid BMI's indicate an increased risk when in fact the "excess" weight (BMI >25) is due to extra muscle, which decreases the health risk for chronic disease rather than increasing it.